Keizaal/Keizaal/TROUBLESHOOTING.md

 ### "*A mod fails to download.*"

-If Wabbajack fails to download a mod, try downloading them manually.
-Place these in your downloads folder where the other Wabbajack downloads are.
+If Wabbajack fails to download a mod, try downloading it manually.
+Place the manually downloaded mod in your downloads folder where the other Wabbajack downloads are in your Mod Organizer.
 Do not extract them.
 Note that some of these are big files and may take a while.

 ### "*ModOrganizer.exe throws and error when trying to launch.*"